ATMECS-ACERTUS-TEAM/cdk-serverless-get-started/README.md

 # Welcome to your CDK TypeScript project!
 MY change

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CdkServerlessGetStartedStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with an instance of a stack (`CdkServerlessGetStartedStack`) which contains a Lambda function which is exposed using an API gateway through which we can access the website defined in lambda function Also created a sample Dynamodb if lambda function wants to save something in the database.
+For this run , database will be empty.
 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands my change
+## Useful commands

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile